 In order to find what other records we can recover from the start of the corrupted page to the end, we need to navigate thru the B-tree to generate the range queries.
 Do we just say, “so long as it satisfies [c1] >=8” to find those rows?
 Nope.
 We need to look at the next column in the clustered index key – the UNIQUEIDENTIFIER column.

 Have you ever wondered how SQL Server sorts GUID columns?
 The reason why we need to understand how SQL Server does so is because when you use GUID values – like the UNIQUEIDENTIFIER column – in your clustered index key, it factors into how you would write your range queries.
 In my case, I need to know in order to write the appropriate range queries to recover as much data as I possibly can.
-Here’s a blog post from almost 10 years ago explaining the algorithm about how GUID values are compared in SQL Server 2005.
+Here’s a reference explaining the algorithm about how GUID values are compared in SQL Server 2005.
 The concepts apply up to the latest version of SQL Server.
 Basically, the GUID values are evaluated from right-to-left in terms of byte-groups and left-to-right within that group.

 The bottom line is that not only are you using up a lot of storage space on a data page for using GUID values in your clustered index key (which also ends up on all of the non-clustered index key) that increases the size of the database, you are also influencing the range queries that need to be written in case you need to recover as much data as you can when database corruption happens.
 Those affect how quickly can you restore your database and how much data you can recover.